 What do we know about people?
 Or rather, what do we know about ourselves?
-Because, whether we like it or not, much of what we think we know about others, comes from what we think we know about ourselves.
-We often use other people as a mirror; as a reflection of our best and worst qualities.
+Because, whether we like it or not, much of what we think we know about others, comes from what we think we know about ourselves – we tend to use other people as a mirror; as a reflection of our best and worst qualities.

-It’s no wonder, then, that we are either drawn to, or repulsed by, certain personality types/different people.
+Perhaps it’s no wonder, then, that we are either drawn to, or repulsed by, certain personality types, different types of people.

 In recent years, the cultural trend seemed to be one of celebration; of differences and similarities alike, of togetherness.

 After electing Barack Obama as the first black president in U.S. history, same-sex marriage was legalized across the United States (on June 26, 2015, at which point over 1/2 of states were already there).

 The Supreme Court of the United States ruled in Obergefell v.
 Hodges that denying the fundamental institution of marriage to same-sex couples violated the Fourteenth Amendment of the U.S. Constitution.

 But perhaps more importantly are the almost intangible gains made during the eight years of the Obama presidency – and the many years before that: the general push toward acceptance; fostering a culture of inclusivity and equality.
 We’ve come a long way since the days blatant/accepted discrimination (the days of Jim Crow and Japanese internment camps, the subjugation of women, enslavement of black Americans, the genocide of indigenous populations, eugenics…), and unbidden inequality among “Others.”

 And – while there might still be a long ways to go – the general cultural trend, at least socially, has been one of progress.

 But this shouldn’t be surprising: Humans have a certain, innate willingness to explore new cultures, to meet new people.
 Inherently we want to connect.
 As scientist Matthew Lieberman says in the article Why We Are Wired To Connect,